How to Lower CYA (Stabilizer) in Pool - Complete Guide

 Avoid Trichlor and Dichlor Over-Reliance

 The primary cause of high CYA is overuse of stabilized chlorine products like trichlor tablets (3-inch chlorine pucks) and dichlor shock.
 These products contain CYA and continuously add it to your pool.
-For every 10ppm of chlorine added via trichlor, you add approximately 6ppm of CYA.
+For every 10ppm of chlorine added via trichlor, you add approximately 6ppm of CYA (ratios may vary slightly by manufacturer).

 Use Liquid Chlorine for Regular Sanitizing